eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 - Requires timeout configurations, for waiting for the EDR of the EDC.
 - Would require the development of a new "Simple Data Exchanger" application, maybe a "Kickstart KIT" ??
   - Or maybe it can be an EDC extension
+- Providing a Library in multiple programming languages would be benefitial to implement this pattern in a harmonized way.

 ## 6. Disclaimers